-Priority Action 1.C: Amend the zoning code to establish an Equity Impact Assessment as part of development review for projects proposed on city-owned land
+Priority Action 1.C: Amend the zoning code to establish an Equity Impact Assessment as part of development review for new residential projects

 Some local zoning ordinances include language establishing procedures to study the impacts of proposed development and language requiring developers to mitigate any negative impacts in exchange for project approval.
 This approach is modeled after the environmental impact statements required by the National Environmental Policy Act of 1969, which aim to provide understanding of the environmental effects of proposed policy decisions.
 For development decisions, typical impacts to be studied include transportation, the public realm, or the environment.
-More recently, some localities have begun to utilize Equity Impact Assessments to also consider a development's potential impacts on different racial and ethnic groups, low-income households, or other protected or vulnerable classes.
+More recently, some localities have begun to utilize Equity Impact Assessments (EIA)to also consider a development's potential impacts on different racial and ethnic groups, low-income households, or other protected or vulnerable classes.
 Select Precedents: Under consideration in Boston.

 The Lynn zoning ordinance doesn't currently contain any language regarding the study or mitigation of development impacts on any element of the community.
-An Equity Impact Assessment for proposals on Cityowned land will facilitate greater understanding of a development's potential impact on inequities in Lynn.
-Incorporating this into a formal development review process and ensuring the findings of the assessment inform mitigation efforts and project approvals will ensure City-owned land is used to advance equity goals.
-Mitigation efforts might include building larger units for families, offering local preference to current Lynners for occupancy of Affordable Housing, including ground-floor retail for small local businesses, and ensuring equitable access to building amenities and utilities such as water and internet.
+An Equity Impact Assessment for proposed residential projects will facilitate greater understanding of how a development might perpetuate or address in inequities in Lynn.
+An EIA should be incorporated into a formal development review process.
+It can used to select proposals for City-owned land and to assess private residential development and inform negotiation of any changes to the project, community benefits, or mitigation efforts needed to ensure equitable outcomes.
+Mitigation might include building larger units for families, offering local preference to current Lynners for occupancy of Affordable Housing, including ground-floor retail for small local businesses, and ensuring equitable access to building amenities and utilities such as water and internet.

-Adopting an Equity Impact Assessment standard for development proposals on City-owned land requires a two-thirds vote of the City Council.
+Adopting an Equity Impact Assessment standard for residential development requires a two-thirds vote of the City Council.
 The Planning Department should develop a template form for developers to complete as part of their proposals, providing relevant information about projects and their anticipated impacts on equity in one place, and standard scoring criteria should be drafted with community input.
 An Equity Impact Community Oversight Board should be established, comprised of residents of Lynn representing the diversity of the city and appointed by the Mayor.
 This would resemble the Roxbury Strategic Master Plan Oversight Committee, charged with overseeing projects in that neighborhood of Boston.
 The Equity Impact Community Oversight Board would support the City Council in its assessment of equity impacts based on the scoring criteria, study the impacts of approved developments to ensure mitigation is commensurate, and recommend any needed changes to the Equity Impact Assessment.